Pellet grills are great, but they work a little differently than their standard propane and charcoal counterparts.

 Cooking steak at lower temperatures such as 350 degrees will not give you that fast, crispy browning and sizzle, but rather leave your steak with the soft, mild gray color and texture of a roast beef.

-Some pellet grills only reach up to 450 deg F but this is still plenty high enough to accomplish what you are looking for.
+Now, the problem is most of the even the top end pellet grills like Traegers only reach up to 450 deg F but this is still plenty high enough to accomplish what you are looking for, especially if you pair it with some Grill Grates which we will discuss later.

 Step Two – Preparing Your Steak